zulip/zulip/templates/zerver/api/get-stream-id.md

 {generate_code_example|get-stream-id|fixture}

-An example of a JSON response for when the supplied stream does not
+An example JSON response for when the supplied stream does not exist:
-exist:

 {generate_code_example|invalid-stream-error|fixture}